pau-tomas/gb-studio-plugins/README.md

 - **Move Variable Actor To and Store Variable Actor Position In Variables**:
   - These events duplicate existing GB Studio Actor events but instead of using a dropdown to select the actor they use a variable.
 The value of the variable represents the index of the actor in the scene (the player is always `0` and the rest of the actors have an index assigned based on when they were added to the scene).
+- **Actor FX**:
+  - Run visual effects on an actor.
+Currently only Split In / Split Out effects are implemented.
+More to come (maybe?).

 ## How to Install